 The 15 best places to buy a home in the U.S. if you want it to increase in value

-And for those looking for a home that will eventually increase in value, location can make a big difference, according to a recent SmartAsset study that ranked markets by their growth in value over time.
+And for those looking for a home that will eventually increase in value, location can make a big difference, according to a recent SmartAsset study that ranked real estate markets by their growth in value over time.

-For the ranking, SmartAsset looked at two main factors: price growth going back 25 years, and price stability, which is calculated as a probability of a significant price decline of 5% or more at any point in the 10 years after a home is purchased in a given
+For the ranking, SmartAsset looked at two main factors: price growth going back 25 years, and price stability, which is calculated as a probability of a significant price decline of 5% or more at any point in the 10 years after a home is purchased in a given market.

 The difference between the top and bottom ranked markets is significant.